JoLeed/FluffySettings/README.md

 ## Attributes
 **AppsettingsProperty** defines that this property is a property of your appsettings file.

-## Methods and variables
+## Events
 **SourceChanged** event which is beaing called when source file changes.
 Only works with [Source Mirroring](#source-mirroring) on.

+## Variables
+**Name** - returns string with name of your appsettings file.\
+**Path** - returns full path to your appsettings file.\
+**Directory** - returns directory's full path, your file is in.\
+**SourceContent** - returns content directly from your physical appsettings file.\
+**Content** - returns raw content that your instace operates on\

+## Methods
+**Save** - saves changes to your settings file.\
+**Discard** - Discards all changes and reloads the file.\

-## Setup
+# Basic Setup
-**Model:**
+Lets show you, how to make fluffySettings work with your app.
+Follow theese few short steps to make it happen!

+### NuGet installation:
+You can directly download FluffySettings nuget from [https://www.nuget.org/](https://www.nuget.org/packages/FluffySettings) gallery.
+* If you use Visual Studio 2015+ or any IDE that supports nuget gallery browser, just search for "FluffySettings".*

+### After you install the NuGet, lets create a class:
 To gain control over your appsettings.json file your need to create a new class extending "AppSettings" which will be used as an instance of app's settings file.

-First create a class:

-    public class SomeSettingsFileModel : AppSettings
+    public class SomeSettingsFileModel : AppSettings // extends "AppSettings" {
-    {

     }

-If you want to pass any settings, just add the following line to the class:
+Later if you want to pass any settings, just add the following line to the class:

         public SettingsModel(bool autosv) : base(autoSave: autosv) { } // This part is important when you want to pass your instance parameters

-**Now lets declare properties of your settings file.** Every property needs to be preceded by [AppsettingsProperty] tag:
+### Now lets declare properties of your settings file.
+Every property needs to be preceded by [AppsettingsProperty] tag:

     [AppsettingsProperty]
     public string YourPropertyName { get; set; } = "";

 And that's it!
-Your appsettings.json file is ready!
+Your appsettings.json file is ready to be controlled!

-### Full settings file class example:
+### Full settings file class example and usage:
     public class SettingsModel : AppSettings
     {
         public SettingsModel(bool autosv) : base(autoSave: autosv) { } // Optional